EU-ECDC/PooledPrevalence/README.md

 <img src="man/figures/README-optimization_grid-1.png" width="100%" />

+The plot shows the “optimization windows” with different colors, ordered by the average score (lower is better).

-We can observe that the best “optimization window” is achieved with a pool size `s` of 10 or more and with a number of test `w` higher than 108.
+We can observe that the best window is achieved with a pool size `s` of 10 or more and with a number of test `w` higher than 108.

 Once a window has been identified, simulation tests can be used to evaluate the statistical performance.
-The tests need to be carried on specific couple of values of pool size `s` and number of tests `w`.
+The tests need to be carried on specific couples of values of pool size `s` and number of tests `w`.

 In order to decrease the risk of sensitivity problems we suggest to evaluate the more conservative designs in term of pool size (lower `s`), but validation studies can allow to choose a higher value.
-Regarding the number of test, one should use the higher number that is achievable during the study, since the higher the number of tests, the higher the statistical precision; through pooling the maximum number of test needed is already decreased by a factor equal to `s` (e.g. for `s == 10`, given
+Regarding the number of tests, one should use the higher number that is achievable during the study, since the higher the number of tests, the higher the statistical precision; through pooling the maximum number of test needed is already decreased by a factor equal to `s` (e.g. for `s == 10`, given